ReyaneBaiju/kubernetes-wordpress-lemp/README.md

 **HELM-BASED WORDPRESS LEMP DEPLOYMENT WITH NGINX INGRES CONTROLLER ON GOOGLE KUBERNETES ENGINE (GKE)**

-This is the overview diagram of the kubernetes deployment, user ingres and the entire kubernetes cluster-
+This is a diagram of the entire kubernetes cluster, complete with NGINX INGRESS CONTROLLER, Ingress resource, Services, Deployments, PVC, SC, Configmaps and Secrets.
+The diagram was created using draw.io.

 ![](image.jpg)

 File structure-
-Charts
+|----\Charts
-Templates
+|----\Templates
-.Helmignore
+|----.Helmignore
-Values.yaml
+|----Values.yaml
-Chart.yaml
+|----Chart.yaml